Technical SEO

 Schema markup in JSON-LD format gives search engines and AI models a machine-readable summary of your page.
 It defines:

-The type of thing on the page (Article, Product, FAQPage, HowTo, Event, etc.)
+• The type of thing on the page

 For B2B and SaaS sites, a practical schema roadmap usually includes:

-Article / BlogPosting / NewsArticle on editorial content, with headline, description, author, date, and publisher.
+• Article / BlogPosting / NewsArticle on editorial content

-Product / Software Application / Offer, where relevant, especially on product and pricing pages.
+• Product / Software Application / Offer where relevant

 Generative AI and modern search algorithms increasingly think in terms of entities rather than keywords.
-When your schema clearly describes entities and links them together, you provide high-confidence signals that:
+When your schema clearly describes entities and links them together, you provide high-confidence signals that your site, your authors, and your content belong in a coherent knowledge framework.

 That is the kind of structure AI systems look for when deciding whether to quote you, show your logo, or use your copy to answer a query.